nurbujang/pands-problem-sheet/README.md

 ### Method:
 1. First, I defined and prompted the 10 digit account number.
 Remember that the account number is a string.
 2. For the first method in Question 1, I sliced the string to replace the first 6 numbers with X and display only the last 4 digits of the account number following (1) and (2).
 The replacement is defined as "XXXXXX" and the syntax used is replace(old, new, count), where old=digits I want to replace, new=what I want to replace it with, and count=how many times I want to perform the replacements.
 I set it to 1, so it won't replace anything but the first occurrence of the substring.
 3. For the second method in Question 1, the length function, len() was used for this program as shown in (3) and (4).
 First I defined and prompted for  the account number.
-I then sliced the string into 2, which were replacement and display.
+Then, I sliced the string into 2, which were replacement and display.
 Because a string is a list, replacement=length(all-4) multiplied by "X" which is a string, becomes N(X).
 This means that all of the numbers but the last 4 were replaced by "X".
 I displayed only the last 4 of the input string and printed out an output of replacement+display.
 4. The account number length is unknown in Question 2.
 The length function, len(), is again used for this program as shown in (3) and (4).
 First I defined and prompted for account number of any length.
-I then sliced the string into 2, which were replacement and display.
+Then, I sliced the string into 2, which were replacement and display.
 Because a string is a list, replacement=length(all-4) multiplied by "X" which is a string, becomes N(X).
 This means that all of the numbers but the last 4 were replaced by "X".
 I displayed only the last 4 of the input string and printed out an output of replacement+display.

 ### Conclusions:
 1. This output was achieved using 2 different programs, the first uses replace function and the second uses replace and length functions: